Who is a Producer?

 The vEMC is paid to you by your customer and they then charge it on to their customer, which carries down throughout the distribution chain concluding at retail level.
 The vEMC is paid back to the tyre supplier at each step in the chain.

 The visible Environmental Cost (vEMC) must be listed separately everywhere the price of the tyres is shown – on your website, invoices, receipts, catalogues etc.

 If you delay in joining you are liable for all vEMC on all tyres from October 1st.

-Producers report to the PRL and you have the opportunity to share your data securely and confidentially with Repak ELT.
+Producers report to Repak ELT and the PRL.
+You also have the opportunity to share your data securely and confidentially with Repak ELT.